-Domestic violence can happen to men and women of all ages, whether at the hands of a spouse/partner or a member of their family.
+Domestic abuse can happen to men and women of all ages, and include a range of abusive behaviours, not all of which are “violent” in a physical sense.
 Advice, support services and emergency contacts can be found on this page.

-Alternatively, if you require emergency accommodation outside of office hours, please ring 020 8314 6000 and ask for the duty officer for the Housing Options Centre (HOC).
+Alternatively, if you require emergency accommodation outside of office hours, please ring 020 8314 6000 and ask for the duty officer for the Housing Options Centre.

-Lewisham Homes will not tolerate any form of violence.
-We provide advice and support for victims of domestic violence, by:
+We provide advice and support for victims of domestic abuse, by:

 - Carrying out interviews in a supportive and sympathetic manner.